Trepan-Debuggers/python2-trepan/docs/entry-exit.rst

 From above output we helpfully listed the pid of the Python process we want to debug.

-Now in a shell we attach to this.
+Now in a shell we send the signal to go into the debugger listening for commands on port 1955.
 You will have to adjust the process id.

 .. code:: console